schacon/gitbook/text/29_Git_and_Email_Am_Format_Patch/0_ Git_and_Email_Am_Format.markdown

     $ git am -3 patches.mbox

-Git will apply each patch in order; if any conflicts are found, it will stop, and you can fix the conflicts as described in "<<resolving-a-merge,Resolving a merge>>".
+Git will apply each patch in order; if any conflicts are found, it will stop, and you can manually fix the conflicts and resolve the merge.
 (The "-3" option tells git to perform a merge; if you would prefer it just to abort and leave your tree and index untouched, you may omit that option.)